xme/pfaudit/README.md

 The best way to use the script is to run it at regular interval from a cron.
 It fetches the pfSense configuration via SCP (/cf/conf/config.xml).
 It will compare the received config with the previous one and display the detected changes.

+Authentication *must* be performed via a SSH key (and an optional passphrase).

+# JSON Output
+It is possible to generate a JSON ouput of the detected changes.
+The goal is to index them into a third-party tool like a SIEM.
+Use the '-j' flag combined with '-l' (events are dumped to stdout by default)

 # Setup

 ## pfSense Configuration